mmendelson222/https-demo/README.md

 ```

 ### Testing with a browser
 1. Add the client pfx file to your certificate store.
+Because you're using a newly created CA, you'll probably need to add that pfx as well.
 2. Browse to https://localhost:4433.
 3. You should be presented with a dialog box.
 Choose the client certificate.